Janakarpatel/CliNe.AI_Chrome-Extension/README.md

 ## Contributing
 We welcome contributions from the community.
 If you have any suggestions, bug reports, or feature requests, please submit them via the Issues section of this repository.

+Contributions to CliNe.AI Chrome Extension are welcome and greatly appreciated!, please follow these steps:

+Fork the repository on GitHub.
+Create a new branch for your contribution.
+Make your changes and commit them to your branch.
+Submit a pull request to the main repository.
+Please ensure that your code adheres to the coding standards used in the project and includes tests where applicable.
+Also, be sure to provide a clear and detailed description of your changes in your pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).